DeclanChidlow/vale.rocks/src/pages/contact.md

 - On Bluesky as [@vale.rocks](https://bsky.app/profile/vale.rocks).
 - On the Fediverse as [@vale@fedi.vale.rocks](https://fedi.vale.rocks/vale).

 Occasionally at my own expense, I do my best to be available to contact.
-Please don't take advantage of this.
+Please don't take malicious advantage of this.

 If you're reaching out to me with purpose, please be forthcoming with your reason(s) for inquiry.
 Don't just send me a lone 'hello', and don't ask to ask me something -- just ask!
 I shouldn't have to interrogate you.